p1geondove/irranalyze/README.md

 searching comes in three levels:
 1. database (sqlite ~1ms on a 150gb db)
 2. quick: BigNum has a @property that saves 1mio digits, put the ol .find on that (~10ms worst case)
-3. extensive: chunks the file and searches each chunk, by default multiprocessing + mmap, wowzers (~5s for 100gb, very diskio intensive, fast nvme reccomended)
+3. extensive: chunks the file and searches each chunk, by default multiprocessing + mmap, wowzers (~5s for 100gb, very diskio intensive, fast nvme recommended)

 theres a unified search function that houses all other search functions.
-In there you can enable/disbale database interaction as well as multiprocessing
+In there you can enable/disable database interaction as well as multiprocessing

 that unified search function also adds stuff to the database if enabled and not found on there